vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 The managed identity we just deployed, *data-lake-identity-\**, is the principal that will authenticate to the storage API.

-So the first thing to do is to link two things:
+So, the first thing to do is to link two things:

 1. The storage account we want to test the API on (or a least the storage container)
 1. The managed identity we just deployed, *data-lake-identity-\**